Six Western Balkan states to create regional economic area with EBRD's help

-BELGRADE Six Western Balkan countries are set to form a regional economic area, getting rid of trade barriers and harmonizing laws in order to attract more investment, the European Bank of Reconstruction and Development said on Wednesday.
+BELGRADE Six Western Balkan countries are set to form a regional economic area, getting rid of non-tariff trade barriers and harmonising laws in order to attract more investment, the European Bank of Reconstruction and Development said on Wednesday.

 Albania, Bosnia, Kosovo, Macedonia, Montenegro and Serbia, all hoping to join the European Union, will launch the project at a meeting with EU officials and financial institutions next week in Trieste, EBRD Vice President Pierre Heilbronn said.